noahflood1/GlassCell-repo/README.md

 It's called glass cell because the goal is to shed light onto the situation for those who are in a dangerous situation, so that the walls of the situation become clear like glass, so someone can help the victim break out of their cell.

+To install, download the source code.
+You must change the DB_PATH variable in DatabaseControl.py to the pathname of your repo’s serverside-data folder.

+To run, compile and execute Driver.py.
+See example use cases below the “Driver code” line.

 Team members:
 - Angie
 - Dan